Shipwright/daveas.github.io/_posts/2014-06-05-Farewell-to-thee-Willow-List.markdown

 category: writing
 tags:
 - Willowlist
 excerpt: "Last week I came to a difficult decision.
 I decided to pull the plug on our startup, Willow List.
 Willow List started after the summer before my senior year of college, when I read a book called The One Thing.
-This book challenged me..."
+This book challenged me"
 ---

 Last week I came to a difficult decision.
 I decided to pull the plug on our startup, Willow List.